amathelier/DNAshapedTFBS/README.md

 You can find some examples of how to run the DNAshapedTFBS.py tool in the script test.sh provided in the test/ repository of this package.

+The script feature_importance_heatmap.py plots the heatmap(s) of trained classifier(s).
+You can get help on how to use it by typing

+python2.7 feature_importance_heatmap.py -h

 ## Project home page